Kimskogfelter/Super-mario/README.md

 #### STARTING PAGE

 - The first page a user enters is the starting page.
-It has the heading text "Super Mario Memomry Game" and a picture of Mario riding on Yoshis back with a little star friend next to them.
+It has the heading text "Super Mario Memory Game" and a picture of Mario riding on Yoshis back with a little star friend next to them.

 ![picture of the starting page](https://raw.githubusercontent.com/Kimskogfelter/Super-Mario/main/assets/images/readme/start-page.webp)